danainjax/is-it-ok/README.md

 Reviews for parents and kids.
 Check and see if the movie is safe to watch.

-## React Front end for movie safe application
+## React front end for movie safe application

 ## built with: